AlbertoTalavan/Paravoid-game-app/README.md

 ## Current progress.
-- [ ] Working on the extra stage for the Test-Flight pre-alpha version
+- [ ] Working on the extra stage for the Test-Flight early alpha version
 - [x] at this moment I´m working on an complement app whose motivation is to be able to test the backgrounds previously to be introduced in the game.
 - [x] and looking for some free assets (sprites, music, sounds...).